ThomasPark20/ObsidianBackup/Zettelkasten/CS350A2aGuide.md

 Fork
 create new process struct
+	add new fields to process struct (pid etc) proc_create_runprogram
+		this sets up VFS and console (don't worry now) check for errors
+		what if proc_create_runprogram returns NULL?
+			modify trapframe of parent process a3 v0 (register values) (example in course notes?)

-create and copy.... (already a function to help exists) attach/set child's address space assign PID to the child process (unque) (no need to worry about reusing PID) spawn a thread for chlld process (thread fork) -> needs an entry point (a special function we create which grabs/copy trapframe from the parent and calls mips usermode)
+create and copy.... (already a function to help exists)

+attach/set child's address space assign PID to the child process (unque) (no need to worry about reusing PID) spawn a thread for chlld process (thread fork) -> needs an entry point (a special function we create which grabs/copy trapframe from the parent and calls mips usermode)